kwaldenphd/propublica-compas-lab/README.md

 ## Directions of the Racial Bias

-*ProPublica*'s analysis found that the COMPAS algorithm does overpredict Black defendant's future recidivism.
+*ProPublica*'s analysis found that the COMPAS algorithm does overpredict Black defendants' future recidivism.
 The next section of the lab looks at how they explored the direction of the bias.
 Their analysis found fine differences in overprediction and underprediction by comparing COMPAS scores across racial lines.

 To be able to run a similar program in Python, we need to load the `truth_tables.py` file with named functions created by the *ProPublica* team.
 - [Link to download](https://drive.google.com/file/d/1hH8TfJ1ADcXs7WnrVrzTNPzaoGxeN4qH/view?usp=sharing) from Google Drive